 Under floor Heating

-Water underfloor heating If you're considering water underfloor heating, make sure you know how it works and if it's the best fit for your home.
-A water underfloor heating system can sit beneath pretty much any type of flooring, including stone, tile, wooden or even carpeted surfaces.
-But unlike electric underfloor heating, water underfloor heating is more complicated to install.
-Underfloor heating offers an alternative to radiators in bathrooms, kitchens, or an entire house - or simply a means to warm up a cold floor in winter.
-But because of the cost and potential upheaval to your home, there are lots of things to think about before you go ahead.
-To help you make the decision on whether to get water or electric underfloor heating, or, in fact, whether to get underfloor heating at all, we've spoken to 1,265 Which? members who own underfloor heating to find out about their experiences.
 With a water-based underfloor heating system, a series of pipes connected to your boiler circulate warm water throughout the floor to heat the space.
 Alternatively, you can connect the water underfloor pipes to a solar water heating system, air source or ground source heat pump.
 The Energy Saving Trust says water underfloor heating is typically more energy efficient than radiators and therefore less expensive to run.
 This is because the heat emitted from an underfloor system is more evenly distributed than a single radiator, and so the system can use water at a lower temperature.
-But how much you save on your energy bills over time will depend on how energy efficient your home is, the size of system and room and how you use your heating.
+But how much you save on your energy bills will depend on how energy efficient your home is, the size of the system and the room and how often you use your heating.